-No information can be released to anyone unless it is the licensee; a person who has written permission from a licensee; or a traffic court, law enforcement, or governmental agency who has a need for such information to perform their required duties.
+No information can be released to anyone other than the licensee, a person who has written permission from a licensee, or a traffic court, law enforcement, or governmental agency which has a business need for such information.

 Driver Control Hearing Officer Locations and Phone Numbers

 If you need more information about Driver Control, please call 501-682-1631.

 Please click here for a list of all locations.

 Suspension of Driving Privileges in Another State

 You will need to contact the state where your license is suspended and ask them what you need to provide them to resolve the situation.

 Arkansas' Administrative Point System

 Arkansas' Administrative Point System is used to identify problem drivers.
 A point range of 3 – 14 points are assessed to all moving violations, depending on the severity of the violation.
 A speeding ticket for speed less than 15mph over the limit would be assessed 3 points, but a reckless driving violation would be assessed 8 points.
 When a ticket is added to a driver’s record that puts the driver at the threshold of 10-13 points, a warning letter is generated and mailed to the driver so that the driver will know that he/she could suffer driver license sanctions if additional violations continue to accumulate on the record.
 When 14 or more points are accumulated, a notice is sent to the licensee to advise them of a proposed suspension action and advising them that they may have a hearing to discuss the proposed action.
 Persons with 14 to 17 points may be suspended for three months; those with 18 to 23 points may be suspended for six months; and those with 24 or more points may be suspended for one year.
 A hearing is automatically scheduled and they are subject to the Hearing officer's discretion, which ranges from no action, to probation, restriction or, ultimately, suspension.
 If the licensee fails to attend the hearing, the licensee is automatically suspended.